-Making Space for Grief – A Psychologist Teaches Us About Loss
+Making Space For Grief: A Psychologist On Loss

 Dr Carolyne Keenan, Registered Psychologist, shares real insights on grief, loss, anger, fatigue and how to process complex emotions.

-Grief is one of the most universal human experiences, yet it can feel deeply isolating.
-On BBC Radio 1’s Life Hacks, Dr Carolyne Keenan joined Lauren Layfield and Shanequa Paris to talk about how we can better understand grief and support ourselves and others when we’re in the thick of it.
+Grief is one of the most universal human experiences, yet making space for it can still feel deeply isolating.
+Psychologist Dr Carolyne Keenan joined BBC Radio 1’s Life Hacks to talk through how we can better understand grief and support ourselves and others when we’re in the thick of loss.

-Here are the key themes explored during the conversation:
+Here are the key themes Dr Keenan explored during the discussion.

 1. There’s No One Right Way to Grieve